 ‘At the forefront of innovative educational practice’

-The children's ideas and interests are taken into account when we plan their learning.
 Each project has three or four mini-outcomes that the children are working towards that might be centred around a piece of writing, model, performance or exhibition.
-In our constant strive for excellence the children use the techniques of 'Critique and Multiple Drafts' to assess their own, and their peers, work against a set of criteria that they have devised with the help of their teacher.
+In our constant strive for excellence the children implement the techniques of 'Critique and Multiple Drafts' to assess their own, and their peers, work against a set of criteria that they have devised with the help of their teacher.
 They evaluate their work and decide on how it can be improved before starting their second draft.
 Some work could be re-drafted several times before they are satisfied with the result.
 The self-assessment and constant strive to exceed expectations are features of our learning.

 When planning, the teachers follow the National Curriculm requirements for each subject but seek to include these in imaginative and exciting ways.
 We aspire to use the National Curriculum as a starting point and to go beyond this to create deep learning experiences children will learn, remember and build on.

 We aim to enable each child to communicate effectively and confidently through reading, writing, speaking and listening.
 English is taught based on the National Curriculum.
 It is taught daily with work appropriately differentiated to match all abilities.

 We want children to read fluently for both pleasure and information.
 We teach reading through a range of books and schemes which are organised in difficulty according to colour book bands.
 Children bring home a reading book every evening and parents are asked to read with their children and complete their reading record book.
 The core scheme used is Oxford Reading Tree but this is supplemented by other schemes and by 'real books'.
 From Year 2 onwards, the children use Accelerated Reader which is an online reading programme where children take quizzes on books read.
 This has generated huge enthusiasm for books across the school and has seen impressive results in children's reading progress since the introduction in Autumn 2018.